Belgrade Metro

 The Belgrade Metro (Београдски метро/Beogradski metro) is a planned rapid transit system in Belgrade, Serbia currently under construction.
 The construction of the full metro system has been delayed repeatedly, mostly due to lack of funding.

 Belgrade's metropolitan area has a population of around 1.7 million people, making it the largest city by population without a rapid transit system in Europe.
 Traffic congestion is common and dated infrastructure has put additional strain on the city.
 At the same time, the suburban railway system BG Voz, which runs underground through the city centre, is only considered to have a role of an S-Train.
 The construction of a metro is meant to alleviate these problems in the near future.

-As a result of the decades of misfortune concerning the construction of the metro system, using play-on-words, Belgrade has been jokingly called "half of a metropolis" (in Serbian: "metropolis" – metropola; "subway" – metro; "half" – pola), or the project has been humorously referred to as "Waiting for Metro" (čekajući metroa), which in Serbian rhymes with the title of Samuel Beckett's play Waiting for Godot (Serbian Latin: Čekajući Godoa), in which the titular character actually never arrives.
+As a result of the decades of misfortune concerning the construction of the metro system, using play-on-words, Belgrade has been jokingly called "half of a subway" (in Serbian: "metropolis" – metropola; "subway" – metro; "half" – pola), or the project has been humorously referred to as "Waiting for Metro" (čekajući metroa), which in Serbian rhymes with the title of Samuel Beckett's play Waiting for Godot (Serbian Latin: Čekajući Godoa), in which the titular character actually never arrives.